Requesting services on behalf of other users

 The following scenarios describe situations when an end user requests a service for another end user:

-- Alison is a manager of a housekeeping department in her company.
-Brenda is a housekeeper in Alison's department.
-Brenda is planning a two-week vacation in the summer, and asks Alison to submit a PTO request in the BMC Digital Workplace .
-Brenda does not have a working place and is not provided with a laptop, so she cannot submit vacation requests.
-Because Brenda is a registered employee, she must submit the vacation request in the company time tracking system.
-Alison submits a vacation request for Brenda through BMC Digital Workplace.
+- Alison is a manager of a housekeeping department in the Calbroservices company.
+Brenda is a housekeeper in the Alison's department.
+Brenda plans to have a two-week vacation in the summer, and asks Alison to submit a PTO request in the BMC Digital Workplace .
+Brenda does not have a working place, and she is not provided with a laptop that she can use to submit her vacation requests.
+However, she is a registered employee and needs to submit the vacation request in the company time tracking system.
+Alison submits a vacation request for Brenda through BMC Digital Workplace .

-- Mary is a travel agent in the C-Services company, and she uses a virtual private network to connect to internal company applications.
+- Mary is a travel agent at the Calbroservices company, and she uses a virtual private network to connect to external company applications.
 Mary experiences a virtual private network connection issue, and she cannot open a ticket for IT support.
-She asks Tom, her manager, to open a ticket on her behalf.
-Tom has the required permissions to submit requests for Mary.
+She asks Tom, her manager to open a ticket, who has permissions required to submit requests for Mary.
 For information about how to request a service on behalf of another user, see Request a service on behalf of another user.

 Service requester information generated with a service request

-- Service requester—The user who created a service request.
+- Requested By—Displays the user who created a service request.

-- OBO user—The user on behalf of whom a service is requested.
+- Requested For—Displays the user for whom a service is requested.

 Before you begin

-- The Remedy system administrator must create on-behalf-of rules as described in the documentation.
+- The Remedy system administrator must create on-behalf-of rules as described in online documentation.

-To allow end users to place a request on behalf of another user, the BMC Digital Workplace administrator must set the obo.enabled.for.all parameter to true, as described in List of providers.
+- To allow end users to place a request on behalf of any user, the BMC Digital Workplace administrator must set the obo.enabled.for.all parameter to true, as described in List of providers.